nptscot/nptscot.github.io/manual/index.md

 ##### Quiet/indirect

-The quiet network assumes that people will avoid busy roads and be willing to take significant detours.
+The quiet network models cyclist behaviour that avoids busy roads and takes significant detours.
 While directing people away from busy roads and onto quieter back streets may seem like a good idea, it can have significant downsides.
-Quiet routes are often longer and more challenging to navigate as they weave around the back streets.
-Even if the roads are safe, longer and more complex journeys discourage cycling.
+Quiet routes are generally longer and more challenging to navigate as they weave around the back streets, discouraging cycling uptake.
 The NPT captures this effect, and the total number of cycle trips on the quiet route network is less than on the fast route network.

-The most likely application of the 'Quiet/Indirect' network type is to:
+The intended uses of the 'Quiet/Indirect' network type are:

-* Identify potential low cost/high impact 'quick wins' where meaningful additions to the cycle network can be made in the very short term e.g. by filtering residential streets parallel to main roads.
+* •	Identification of potential low cost 'quick wins' where minor but meaningful additions to the cycle network can be made in the very short term e.g. by filtering residential streets parallel to main roads.

 * Supporting the design of Low Traffic Neighbourhoods.

 Quiet networks work best when the directness penalty is small.
 For example, a city with a grid layout could alternate between roads designed for cars and streets designed for active travel.